syftdata/syft-examples/app/README.md

-This is a [Next.js](https://nextjs.org/) project demonstrates how to use Syft SDK to call "identify" call on login.
+This is [Next.js](https://nextjs.org/) project shows how to use Syft SDK to "identify" users on login or signup.

 ## Steps